AEW Collision lineup: The lineup for Saturday's show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

--“House of Black” Malakai Black, Brody King, and Buddy Matthews vs. Daniel Garcia and “FTR” Dax Harwood and Cash Wheeler in an elimination cage match
+-“House of Black” Malakai Black, Brody King, and Buddy Matthews vs. Daniel Garcia and “FTR” Dax Harwood and Cash Wheeler in an escape the cage elimination match

+-Orange Cassidy defends the AEW International Championship against the four-way winner on Rampage

-Powell’s POV: Collision will be live on Saturday from Bossier City, Louisiana at Brookshire Grocery Arena.
+Powell’s POV: Kip Sabian, Komander, The Butcher, and El Hijo del Vikingo will meet in a four-way on Friday’s Rampage to determine Cassidy’s challenger.
+Collision will be live on Saturday from Bossier City, Louisiana at Brookshire Grocery Arena.
 The show airs on TNT at 7CT/8ET.
 We will not have a live review of Collision because I will be covering the Royal Rumble event.
 Don Murphy’s Collision report will be available after the show.
 Will Pruett has the night off, so my exclusive audio review of Collision will be available for Dot Net Members (including our Patreon patrons) on Sunday morning.

 Be the first to comment